Internet-of-People/iop-blockchain/doc/build-osx.md

 * Tested on OS X 10.7 through 10.11 on 64-bit Intel processors only.

 * Building with downloaded Qt binaries is not officially supported.
-See the notes in [#7714](https://github.com/IoP/IoP/issues/7714)